-In 1958, Penske made his first professional start at the old Marlboro Motor Raceway in Upper Marlboro, Maryland, in an old Bob Holbert Porsche RS.
-Then the talented young driver – who in 1959 earned his Bachelor of Science degree in Industrial Management from Lehigh University in Bethlehem, Pennsylvania – won the 1960 Sports Car Club of America F-Modified title in a Porsche RSK.
+In 1958, Penske made his first Professional start at the old Marlboro Motor Raceway in Upper Marlboro, Maryland, in an old Bob Holbert Porsche RS.
+Then the talented young driver – who in 1959 earned his Bachelor of Science in Industrial Management from Lehigh University in Bethlehem, Pennsylvania – won the 1960 Sports Car Club of America F-Modified title in a Porsche RSK.

-After attaining DuPont sponsorship in 1961, Penske won his first professional race on the old 1.5-mile Vineland (N.J.)
-Speedway road course in his red No. 6 Telar Special “Birdcage” Maserati.
-He then he won three consecutive SCCA national events on his way to becoming the D-Modified National Champion and was named by Sports Illustrated as its “SCCA Driver of the Year.”
+After attaining DuPont sponsorship, Penske won his first Professional race on the old 1.5-mile Vineland (NJ) Speedway Road Course in his red No. 6 Telar Special “Birdcage” Maserati on April 9, 1961.
+He then won three consecutive SCCA national events on his way to becoming D-Modified National Champion and Sports Illustrated named him “SCCA Driver of the Year.”

-Penske also won two additional SCCA D-Modified national titles in 1962 & 1963 and his other driving honors include winning1961’s Kimberly Cup as the SCCA’s Most Improved Driver and being a three-time winner (1960 & 1962-1963) of the SCCA’s President’s Cup for his “driving ability, competitiveness and success in the National Championship Runoffs.”
+Penske also won: 1961’s Kimberly Cup as the SCCA’s Most Improved Driver; SCCA D-Modified national titles in 1962-1963; and, three (1960 and 1962-1963) SCCA President’s Cups for his “driving ability, competitiveness and success in the National Championship Runoffs.”

-In 1962 Penske made international headlines when he won the Los Angeles Times Grand Prix at Riverside (Calif.)
-International Raceway and two other major races in California and Puerto Rico with his cutting-edge red aluminum-bodied open-cockpit No. 6 Zerex Special Sports Car – a machine that he built from a wrecked Cooper-Climax T53 Formula-1race car.
+In 1962 Penske made international headlines when he won the Los Angeles Times Grand Prix at Riverside (CA) International Raceway and two other major races in California and Puerto Rico with his cutting-edge, aluminum-bodied, open-cockpit red No. 6 Zerex Special Sports Car – a machine that he built from a wrecked Cooper-Climax T53 Formula-1 race car.

-In Road Racing, Penske’s Chevrolet Camaros and AMC Javelins were five-time (1968-1969, 1971-1972 & 1976) Trans-Am Series Champions with Donohue at the wheel.
-In1972-1973 Penske Racing did the primary testing for Porche’s cutting-edge 917Sports Car and George Folmer won the 1972 Can-Am Series title, while Donohue won all but one race – were Can-Am Series Champions.
+In Road Racing, Penske’s Donohue-driven Chevrolet Camaros and AMC Javelins were five-time (1968-1969, 1971-1972 and 1976) Trans-Am Series Champions.
+Penske Racing also did the primary testing for Porche’s cutting-edge 917 Sports Car and in these cars George Folmer (1972) and Donohue (1973) – who won all but one race – were Can-Am Series Champions.